DSM-5 Diagnostic Criteria for Bulimia Nervosa

 If your doctor suspects that you have bulimia, they will typically conduct several tests to help narrow down the diagnosis, eliminate other medical causes for weight loss or gain and check for any related complications.

 - Physical Exam.
 This may include measuring your height and weight; checking your vital signs, such as heart rate, blood pressure and temperature; checking your skin and nails; listening to your heart and lungs, and examining your abdomen.

 - Lab Tests.
-These may include a complete blood count and more specialized tests to check electrolytes and protein, as well as functioning of your liver, kidney and thyroid.
+These may include a complete blood count and more specialized tests to check electrolytes and protein, as well as liver, kidney and thyroid functions.
 A urinalysis may also be performed.

 - Psychological Evaluation.
 A therapist or mental health provider will likely inquire about your thoughts, feelings and eating habits.
 You may also be asked to complete a psychological self-assessment questionnaire.